Letting AI Agents Work With Email Without Giving Them the Keys to Everything

 An agent in Banger is not an invisible background prompt with vague access.

 It is represented as a workspace identity.
-That identity can have credentials, permissions, mailbox access, and approval behavior.
-It can be revoked.
+That identity can have explicit access, visible behavior, and revocable permissions.
 It can be audited.
 It can be treated as a real participant in the system.

 That matters because email work is shared work.
 If an agent proposes a reply, assigns a thread, or asks to use an external tool, the team should be able to understand where that action came from.